 The popular destinations are Taktsang Monastery or Tiger’s Nest Monastery in Paro, Punakha Dzong, Tashicho Dzong, Gangteng Monastery and many more such Buddhist spiritual institutions scattered around the country.

-Trekking in Bhutan: A Bhutan trip will be as spiritually rewarding as it would be adventurous and exciting.
+A travel to Bhutan will be as spiritually rewarding as it would be adventurous and exciting.
 Replete with many glacial rivers flowing down from the Himalayan peaks, there are lots of adrenaline-filled activities, including whitewater rafting and kayaking, waiting in the Land of Dragons.
 However, water activities are not your thing, but you still love to be outdoors, trekking is the best thing to go for.
-Bhutan trip is sure to include numerous trekking trails, of which Jomolhari Trek is the most famous one.
+Bhutan tourism is sure to include numerous trekking trails, of which Jomolhari Trek is the most famous one.
 Dochula Pass, the Druk Path, Snowman trek routes I and II and Dagala Thousand Lakes, there are many such trails all around the country with exciting paths and scenic beauties.
-Festivals in Bhutan: Being one of the most spectacular destinations on earth, Bhutan is famed for its religious festivals, like: Paro Tshechu, Thimphu Tshechu, Jambay Lhakhang Drup, Wangduephodrang Tshechu, Black-Necked Crane Festival and more.
-Nightlife in Bhutan: Besides sightseeing, adventure and festivities to savour in the Land of the Thunder Dragon, one will never be deprived of nightlife, here.
-Crammed with some of the best nightclubs, visitors can enjoy the best of nightlife in Bhutan.
-The list of some recommended nightclubs include: Vivacity, Club Ace, Mojo Park, Space 34, Om Bar, Khuju Luyang, Benez Bar and more.

 A Bhutan trip will be as spiritually rewarding as it would be adventurous and exciting.
 Replete with many glacial rivers flowing down from the Himalayan peaks, there are lots of adrenaline-filled activities, including whitewater rafting and kayaking, waiting in the Land of Dragons.
 However, water activities are not your thing, but you still love to be outdoors, trekking is the best thing to go for.
 Bhutan trip is sure to include numerous trekking trails, of which Jomolhari Trek is the most famous one.
 Dochula Pass, the Druk Path, Snowman trek routes I and II and Dagala Thousand Lakes, there are many such trails all around the country with exciting paths and scenic beauties.